finos/datahelix/docs/ProfileDeveloperGuide.md

 ## JetBrains IntelliJ

-**_Although IntelliJ tries to validate the profile json files against the schema, it incorrectly shows the whol profile as invalid instead of specific errors._**
+**_Although IntelliJ tries to validate the profile json files against the schema, it incorrectly shows the whole profile as invalid instead of specific errors._**

 **_For this reason we recommend using Visual Studio Code for writing and editing profiles._**